‘General Hospital’ Spoilers: Hayden And Brad Cause Nightmares For Finn

 Brad doesn’t have to look too far to find someone to tell about Finn’s addiction, according to the latest General Hospital spoilers.
 Brad decides he’s going to get Finn fired from GH in retribution for not paying off Brad’s blackmail over the Blackwood Syndrome cure.
 But to whom will Brad spill his secrets?

 If Brad was clever, he’d run straight to Dr. Liesl Obrecht (Kathleen Gati).
-Obrecht despises Finn and has been trying to get dirt on him since he started consulting at GH and is furious she lost her Chief of Staff job over refusing to hire him.
+Obrecht despises Finn and has been trying to get dirt on him since he started consulting at GH and is furious she lost her chief of staff job over refusing to hire him.
 General Hospital spoilers tease Brad should run to Finn’s nemesis.

 Michael & Kathleen mixing it up with the fans in Tampa!#MichaelEaston @gatitweets #Finn #DrO #fanevent #FL #GH https://t.co/M6Nsfbg5Fp pic.twitter.com/a6gsMfzelK